 How to go green!

 Ok, so there are so many ways to make your even green and sustainable.
 I’m going to give you a few tips to get you started, though.

 - Make a plan.
-Preplan your all needs ( space needed, time of year, food, audience).
-You should already be doing this in general to have an effective event, but taking the extra time to go through your plan to pinpoint what you can reduce, change, add or remove to make your event more sustainable can turn out to be a long term benefit.
+Preplan your all needs ( space needed, time of year, food, the audience).
+You should already be doing this in general to have a productive event, but taking the extra time to go through your plan to pinpoint what you can reduce, change, add or remove to make your event more sustainable can turn out to be a long-term benefit.

 - Let everyone know that this is a green inspired event.
 Have a mission statement that people can take with them.
-You don’t have to have everything green to be able to take proactive steps toward sustainability.
+You don’t have to have everything green to be able to make proactive steps toward sustainability.
 Let your audience know that it is your goal to incorporate sustainable methods in all events and point out various methods your audience can take away and implement that was used during the event.

 - Use reusable materials.
 Water bottles and water stations are a great addition not only to promote sustainable habits as well as advertising but to promote a healthier lifestyle.
 We consume far too many sugary drinks every day, one or three less at an event can be a step up

 - Try remote events that allow for interactive participation.
-Keep on the look out for our post on remote speakers.
+Update: Keep on the lookout for our post on remote speakers.

 - Have sustainable food choices ( local, seasonal, whole foods).
-Please note that the more steps people take toward sustainable foods, the more accessible it becomes financially speaking and in terms of acknowledging that there are still many places without access to fresh produce in general.
+Please note that the more steps people take toward sustainable foods, the more accessible it becomes financially speaking and regarding acknowledging that there are still many places without access to fresh produce in general.